mironside/mironside.github.io-hugo/content/post/2015-12-14-compile-time-string-hashing.md

 }
 {{< /highlight >}}

-Now the constexpr hash function can be called to hash a string literal.
-This does not guaruntee it is evaluated at compile-time.
+The constexpr djb function can be called to hash a string literal but this does not guaruntee it is evaluated at compile-time.
 In fact, assembly output shows the constexpr still generates a runtime function call.

 {{< highlight cpp >}}
 uint32_t sid = djb("this is a string test!");